Frequently Asked Questions

 If you need to miss class due to a serious injury, contact your teacher.
 Depending on the class topic and nature of your injury an exception to this policy may be granted.
 (EX: if you're in a cymbals class and need to sit, you can still attend class.
 But, if you're in a floorwork class and won't be able to bend your knee for the next month, we can work something out.)

-Class cards are good for 10 classes or 12 calendar weeks, which ever occurs first, unless a weather or emergency cancelation causes the date to be extended.
-Planned holidays, especially in the winter semester, also do not count towards the 12 calendar weeks.
+Class cards are good for 10 classes or 12 calendar weeks, which ever occurs first.
+Weeks with no class scheduled or if class is canceled for weather do not count against the 12 weeks.

 Some teachers allow you to attend a drills class as a makeup, check with your teacher ahead of time.